JacobPaxton/data_science_notes/ds_notes.md

 - list[0][0] returns first char of first string in list
 - string[0] returns first char of string
 - the char _ is a trash variable, [num for _ in range(1, 5)]
+- for col in enumerate(cols): ----- i, col gen'd for you, no need to initialize i before the loop (cleaner code)
 ### String methods
 - JupyterNB: can use TAB to check available methods
     * Example: string.lower() can be found with string. + TAB